mblstamps/stamps2022/functional_annotation/functional_annotation.md

 ## Other annotation tools

-The next steps in any workflow will depend on the goal of your study.

 We showed you how to use kofamscan, in part because KEGG offers a rich set of knowledge to integrate with (pathways, metabolites, organisms, etc).